appspirimentlabs/KashProxy/README.md

 Apps using KashProxy will display a **notification** showing a summary of ongoing HTTP response mappings.
 Tapping on the notification launches the full KashProxy UI.
 Apps can optionally suppress the notification, and launch the KashProxy UI and [Chucker](https://github.com/ChuckerTeam/chucker) directly from within their own interface.

 ## Acknowledgments 🌸

 ### Maintainers

-KashProxy is currently developed and maintained by the [Arun Shankar](https://github.com/arunkarshan).
-When submitting a new PR, please ping one of:
+KashProxy is currently developed and maintained by [Arun Shankar](https://github.com/arunkarshan).
+When submitting a new PR, please ping:

 - [@arunkarshan](https://github.com/arunkarshan)